Sex Therapy – Are You Seeking Peace and Clarity Around Sex or Your Sexuality and Seeking a Sex Therapist?

 I am worried that I will feel judged or shamed.

-I create a safe space where you can share any and everything openly and without fear of judgment.
+As an open minded, gay-friendly therapist, I create a safe space where you can share any and everything openly and without fear of judgment.
 And, sessions are completely confidential.

 I have heard that therapy can cost a lot of time and money.

 I invite you to consider therapy as an important investment in yourself and your wellbeing.
 Imagine how good it would feel to finally and fully love and accept yourself.
 Through sessions, you can work on improving relationships, building confidence, and feeling empowered.
 Through doing this work, you can have richer life experiences.
 And, therapy does not have to take forever.
 You get out of it what you put into it.
 Many clients begin feeling differently after just a few sessions.